 The UOW Bachelor of Nursing has specific English Language entry requirements to comply with the Nursing & Midwifery Board of Australia (NMBA)'s registrations standards .
 You can still submit your Early Admission application for the B.Nursing and if successful for Early Admission, UAC will be in contact with you asking that you provide this documentation prior to enrolling in your Nursing degree.

 UOW takes a holistic view of each individual applicant and considers a range of factors including:

 - Year 11 subject performance

-- Whether the applicant has experienced disadvantage that has impacted performance in Year 11
+- Whether an applicant has experienced disadvantage that has impacted performance in Year 11

-- The applicant's performance at required interview or participation in compulsory engagement activity (or activities)
+- The applicant's performance at interview or activity (or activities)

-- Academic Readiness: What are your study strategies for your final exams?
+- Academic Readiness: What are your study strategies when preparing for an important assessment task?

 - Communication and Collaboration: Describe a time when you worked with others to achieve a goal.